-We believe civil rights are our birthright, including voting rights, freedom to worship without fear of intimidation or harassment, freedom of speech and protections for all citizens regardless of race, gender, age or disability.
+We believe civil rights are our birthright, including voting rights, freedom to worship without fear of intimidation or harassment, freedom of speech and protections for all citizens regardless of race, ethnicity, gender, age, religion or ability.
 We believe it is time for an all-inclusive Equal Rights Amendment to the U.S. Constitution.

 We believe that every person and every community in our nation has the right to clean water, clean air, and access to and enjoyment of public lands.
 We believe that our environment and our climate must be protected, and that our land and natural resources cannot be exploited for corporate gain or greed—especially at the risk of public safety and health.

 We firmly declare that LGBTQIA Rights are Human Rights and that it is our obligation to uplift, expand and protect the rights of our gay, lesbian, bi, queer, trans or gender non-conforming brothers, sisters and siblings.
 We must have the power to control our bodies and be free from gender norms, expectations and stereotypes.